diggsweden/open-source-project-template/templates/CONTRIBUTING.md

 ## Issues and Pull Request Feedback

-Project maintainers will do their best to review and respond to issues within [INSERT_DAYS] business days.
+Project maintainers aim to review and respond to issues within [INSERT_DAYS] business days.

-The quality of information in your issue or pull request will affect the feedback loop.
+The quality of information in your issue or pull request affects the speed of feedback.

-For non-trivial contributions, please discuss with the project team first.
+For non-trivial contributions, discuss with the project team first.

 **If the project is not listed as archived, it is maintained.**